ECF/bndtools.templates/org.eclipse.ecf.bndtools.templates.remoteservices/resources/templates/rsconsumer/README.zeroconf.generic.bndrun.txt

+README for zeroconf discovery and generic distribution Bnd Run File

-Discovery Note:  The zeroconf discovery uses LAN-based multicast.
-If multicast is disabled on the LAN, then discovery will not happen.
+Requirements:  Zeroconf discovery uses LAN-based multicast.
+If multicast is disabled on the LAN where this bndrun is being used, then discovery will not happen.

-Distribution Note:   To successfully run the <projectname>.zeroconf.generic.bndrun and export the ExampleAsyncRemoteService service, the @ExportedService annotation must be modified (in the ExampleAsyncRemoteServiceImpl source code) so that the service_exported_configs is set to ecf.generic.server.
-For example:

-@ExportedService(service_exported_interfaces = ExampleRemoteService.class, service_exported_configs = "ecf.generic.server")
-public class ExampleAsyncRemoteServiceImpl implements ExampleAsyncRemoteService {
-...
+See README.txt for the steps for starting zeroconf Bnd Run File config.